JakubFojtik/text-contrast-corrections/README.md

  - does not yet run on lazy-loaded content universaly, only with specific hacks for e.g. GitHub
  - does not work with background gradients
+ - does not choose contrasting colors, just opposite brightness